High-Converting Cold Email Templates That Get Replies

 [Your Name]

-The Value-First Template
+The "Here's Something Helpful" Template

 Instead of asking for something, start by giving.
 This template focuses on providing value upfront with no strings attached.
 You could share a helpful article, offer a genuine compliment on their recent work, or provide a quick, useful insight.
 This strategy positions you as a helpful expert rather than a salesperson.
 By showing you’re invested in their success, you create a positive impression and make them far more likely to engage when you eventually make an ask.